LumineerLabs/Puppeteer/handwritten_template_examples/README.md

 The html that is served by all of the backends that don't automatically generate their frontends

 ### nodejs-backend ###
 A puppeteer backend written in Node.js.
 To run, run "node server.js" in the nodejs-backend directory.
+Puppeteer website will be at http://127.0.0.1